Stacky heights on elliptic curves in characteristic 3: The reduction to

+In this section, we explain how to reduce \autoref{theorem:no-height} to another result about the structure of our vector bundle restricted to a particular residual gerbe of $\m$.
 In order to prove our main result, we will need to examine elliptic curves with extra automorphisms.
 The next remark describes them. \begin{remark} Recall that there are only $2$ possibilities for the geometric automorphism group of an elliptic curve in characteristic $3$.
 It is either $\bz/2\bz$ or the dicyclic group of order $12$, which we denote $G$.
+The following basic facts about $G$ can be found in \cite{groupnames-Dic3}.
 This dicyclic group $G$ of order $12$ is a semidirect product $G \simeq \bz/3\bz \rtimes \bz/4\bz$ where a generator of $\bz/4\bz$ acts on $\bz/3\bz$ by the nontrivial automorphism.
 For the remainder, we fix a splitting to identify $\bz/4\bz$ as a subgroup of $G$.

 It will be useful to note that the center of $G$ is $\bz/2\bz$, which can be identified as an index $2$ subgroup of $\bz/4\bz$ for any choice of splitting $\bz/4\bz \ra G$.
 The quotient of $G$ by its central $\bz/2\bz$ is isomorphic to $S_3$.